Make-School-Courses/FEW-1.1-Web-Foundations/05 -  CSS Layout with Flex Box/README.md

-# CSS - Layout with FLex Box
+# CSS - Layout with Flex Box

-Flex Box is a system for layout on a single axis Horizontal or vertical.
+Flex Box is a system used to arrange blocks on single horizontal or vertical axis.

 ## Learning Objectives/Competencies